 The Scandic Continental was across the street, looking brand new and shiny.
 It wasn’t a tough decision to move our stay for the following week.

 (I was chatting to my wife about this hotel over the weekend when I knew I was updating this article.
 I remember it quite fondly, she remembers that she really didn’t like it.
 Neither of us can actually remember why we feel as we do!)

 Save 20% with the Scandic Friends loyalty programme

 Since four nights in a junior suite wasn’t going to be cheap, I decided to see if the Scandic Friends loyalty programme was worth a look.
 It was!

 Here is the key benefit.
-Scandic Friends members get 20% off room rates at weekends and over public holidays.
+Scandic Friends members get discounted room rates at weekends and over public holidays – see here.
 The discount code is FG2 if you want to check availability before signing up, which is free anyway.

 The 20% discount is valid on all room categories and so we got a good saving on our junior suite.
 Outside weekends and holidays, members get a 3% room discount.